PriestOfIlunibi/tes3mp-menuManager/menuManager/readme.md

 ## Features
 * Loads menus from specified .JSON files, allowing for users to easily create menus.
 * Formatting for said JSON menus is very flexible, allowing easy use.
+* Each menu's identifier is added to a lookup table, where the lookup value equals the menu filename DOT the menu name itself (ex. exampleManagedMenu.main) so as to ensure menus that
 * Function calls within identifying menu data are allowed (including to external scripts), allowing scripters to have dynamically changing menu data.
 * onGUIAction Handler allows for one unified script to check idGui data, doing so quickly via constructing function jumps using identifying data.
 ### How to Install